danbartlett/gem-gratitude/README.md

 # Usage

 Just run `gem-gratitude` in any project folder that contains a Gemfile.
+After it's finished scanning, you'll be served a webpage containing all open issues for you to browse at your leisure.

 # Todo